Australian Agricultural Company: Cattle stations

 Cattle grazing for the production of beef has long been a focus of the company.

 The managing director of AACo. from 1974 to 1988 was Trevor Schmidt, whose family also owned Alroy Downs Station in the Northern Territory.

-In 2012 the company entered an agreement with the Bunuba Cattle Company where AACo would manage the operations and the Bunuba would receive and annual rent and training opportunities and have complete access to their lands.
+In 2012 the company entered an agreement with the Bunuba Cattle Company where AACo would manage the operations and the Bunuba would receive an annual rent and training opportunities and have complete access to their lands.
 The Bunuba hold the leases to Leopold Downs and Fairfield Downs stations, located north of Fitzroy Crossing.
 Together the properties occupy an area of 4046 km2 and have a maximum carrying capacity of 20,000 head of cattle.

 AACo. acquired two properties in the Northern Territory, Welltree and La Belle Stations, in 2013 from R. M. Williams Agricultural Holdings.
 The properties had been bought for A$27.1 million after R. M. Williams went into receivership.

 The company owns Anthony Lagoon, Austral Downs, Brunette Downs, Camfield and Delamere Station in the Northern Territory.
 In Queensland it owns Canobie, Headingly, South Galway, Dalgonally, Carrum, Glentana, Wylarah, Goonoo station and feedlot, Aronui feedlot and Wondoola stations.